 Are you interested to become a financial advisor?
 Here is a complete resource to get you started...

-You will get a complete overview on - becoming a financial advisor, the educational requirements, salary packages, training, certification, how to become independent financial advisor, jobs description, career path, how to study, CFP and what does financial advisor do.
+You will get a complete overview of - how to become a financial advisor, the educational requirements, salary packages, training, certification, how to become independent financial advisor, job description, career path, how to study, CFP and what does a financial advisor do.

-A financial advisor needs to posses excellent understanding of stock market performances, insurance sector, banking and other related fields.
+A financial advisor needs to possess an excellent understanding of stock market performances, insurance sector, banking, and other related fields.

-As a financial advisor, you can either work with a company or become a private consultant.
+As a finance advisor, you can either work with a company or become a private consultant.
 In either case, a bachelor’s degree in any finance field and relevant certification is mandatory.

-According to the US Bureau of Labor Statistics, there is a 27% projected job growth for financial advisors between 2012 and 2022 with an average salary of 99,920 USD.
+According to the US Bureau of Labor Statistics, there is an 8% projected job growth for FAs between 2018 and 2028 with an average salary of 88,890 USD.

 The first step is to complete a Bachelor’s Degree program in business administration or in specialized fields like financial management and accounting.